MediaComem/comem-archidep/ex/config-through-environment.md

 With this code, the `BASE_URL` variable will be equal to the value of the `TODOLIST_BASE_URL` environment variable if it has been set, or it will default to `/` if the environment variable is not available.
-(This is accomplished with the [PHP shorthand ternary operator `?:`][php-shorthand-comparisons].)
+(This is accomplished using the [PHP shorthand ternary operator `?:`][php-shorthand-comparisons].)

-Do **NOT** set a default value for the password, as it is a bad practice to hardcode sensitive values (as mentionned in the [The Twelve-Factor App](https://12factor.net/config)).
-The definition of the `DB_PASS` variable should look like this:
+Do **NOT** set a default value for the password, as it is a bad practice to hardcode sensitive values (as mentionned in the [Config section of The Twelve-Factor App](https://12factor.net/config)).
+The definition of the `DB_PASS` variable should have no default and look like this:

 ```php
 define('DB_PASS', getenv('TODOLIST_DB_PASS'));